SDBrett/mcsa_lab/README.md

     After entering the organization details, you will be presented with two options, "Download Starter Kit" and "Learn Chef".
     Click "Download Starter Kit", you will receive a warning that this will reset your user key, that's ok because you haven't used it yet.
     A Zip file called "Chef-Starter.zip" will download and extract the folder called chef-repo.
 This folder contains all the files, including your key file for interacting with Chef server.

+Git:
+    Download the git installer for your OS from: https://git-scm.com/downloads and run through the installation.
+On Windows you will want to select the option to add git to PATH, this will make life a lot easier.